scroll symbol, Mississippian culture, Moundville, Alabama

 Class Meeting Times and Locations:

-The class meets as an entire group on Mondays and Wednesdays from 11:00am to 11:50am in Room 1027 of Lincoln Hall.
-Chris Fennell's online office hours are on Mondays, 1:00pm to 3:00pm, or by appointment.
-The smaller Discussion Sections meet for one hour at 10:00am and 11:00am on Fridays in Room 136 of Davenport Hall.
+The class meets as an entire group on Mondays and Wednesdays from 11:00am to 11:50am in Room 329 Davenport Hall.
+Chris Fennell's office hours, Room 296 Davenport Hall, are on Monday, 1pm to 3pm; please contact him by email to schedule a time, cfennell@illinois.edu.
+The Discussion Sections meet for one hour at 10am and 11am on Fridays in Room 116 of Davenport Hall, and are hosted by Teaching Assistant Lydia Evans, a doctoral candidate with a focus on archaeology; office hours, Friday, 1pm to 3pm, Room 384 Davenport Hall; email lydiade2@illinois.edu.

 Class Schedule and Readings: